ReallyKrazyDev/penistats/README.md

 ```
 "mqtts": [
   {
-    "hostname": hostname of the broker,
+    "hostname": [mandatory] hostname of the broker,
-    "port": port of the broker,
+    "port": [mandatory] port of the broker,
     "username": username (if needed),
     "password": password (if needed),
     "caCerts": path to broker's CA certificates (if needed),